Tanej98/Python-JOC/README.md

 # F_B_JOC.py
 this programm shows 'FIZZ' at multiple of 3 and 'BUZZ' at multiple of 5 and 'FIZZBUZZ' at multiple of 3 and 5

+# bubblesort.py
+this is program for bubblesort sorting algorithm

+# guessMovieName_JOC.py
+this is a game which hides the movie name and we have to guess the name.

+# magicsquare_JOC.py
+we have togive an odd number(n) to this program and it prints a square matrix in which the sum of rows,colums and diagonal is equal to n*(n^2+1)/2

+# robort_path.py
+this program calculate the distance moved by robort we have to give the input as UP x
+Down p
+RIGHT Y
+DOWn q

+# rock_paper_scissor.py
+this is our chaildhood game in different manner

+# swap_first&last_JOC.py
+this swaps the first and last digits of number

+# twin_paradox_JOC.py
+this is just showing the common in some random numbers produced in program